 “As we continue to make new content formats and useful actions available—from buying movie tickets to playing podcasts—this new design allows us to add more action buttons and helpful previews to search results cards, all while giving you a better sense of the web page’s content with clear attribution back to the source.”

 From exploring the branding options within AdWords to optimizing offerings like Google My Business products, all companies benefit from Google as a platform.
 However, as with any platform, there may be changes that harm your business.
 Fortunately, there are ways to mitigate these potential negative effects.

 To start, follow best practices.
-For example, the corollary to the PPC clients running through spend is improving organic results.
-Brands that solely rely on PPC are only working with one major digital marketing channel, so review your digital marketing strategy.
+For example, improving organic results helps reduce the reliance on AdWords.
+Brands that rely on Adwords only utilize one digital marketing channel, so review your digital marketing strategy.
 Ensure that your brand leverages paid and organic efforts, and if the groups or teams are siloed, stop!

 Ultimately, as long as Google remains the 800 pound gorilla in search, consider their motivations.
 If one thing is consistent, Google continues to make update and share public comments about improving search results.
 They want to protect their turf and ensure consumers continue to “google” everything.
 Within that same mindset, Google sells ads, so simply be aware that changes will likely continue to blur paid and organic results.
 As a result, taking a comprehensive approach to your digital marketing strategy helps ensure your brand plays offense in paid efforts and relies on organic efforts for defense.